 Sec.
-27-281 (c) (1)(A): To show the specific location and delineation of buildings and structures, parking facilities, streets, green areas, and other physical features and land uses proposed for the site.
+27-281 (c) (1)(A): To show the specific location and

-The submitted Detailed Site Plan demonstrates the Comment: location of the existing and proposed buildings, parking facilities, streets and green areas, as required.
-While each of the units will include a two car garage, driveways of sufficient depth are provided to allow off street parking for guests, and is additional on street parking being provided there for additional quests.
+The submitted Detailed Site Plan demonstrates the Comment: of the existing and proposed buildings, facilities, streets and green areas, as required.
+While each of the units will include a two-car garage, driveways of sufficient depth are provided to allow off-street parking for quests, and additional on street parking being provided is additional guests.
 For a townhouse project subject to Section 27-568, a total of 2.04 parking spaces are required.
-For 356 dwelling units, this would require a total of 727 parking In this case, 1566 parking spaces are provided. spaces.
-Each of the units contains a two car garage, totaling 712 parking spaces.
-In addition, each of the driveways is 18 feet in depth, accommodating two additional vehicles.
-Thus, another 712 parking spaces are provided as tandem parking spaces.
-Finally, there are 142 parking spaces spread throughout the development in the form of parallel spaces.
+For 356 dwelling units, this would require a total of 727 In this case, 1566 parking spaces are provided. of the units contains a two-car garage, totaling 712 parking In addition, each of the driveways is 18 feet in depth, accommodating two additional vehicles.
+Thus, another parking spaces are provided as tandem parking spaces. there are 142 parking spaces spread throughout the development in the form of parallel spaces.
 The result is to provide ample parking for both residents and guests within the community.